-Our WellTea Chrysanthemum Ripened Pu-erh Tea in tea bag combines the sweet aroma of chrysanthemum with the refreshing taste of pu-erh tea leaves.
-This wonderful combination offers a cup of tea that’s low in caffeine, filled with all the health benefits of a signature WellTea, and will help you unwind during a spare moment to yourself or with friends during the day.
+Our WellTea Chrysanthemum Ripened Pu-erh Tea in tea bag combines the sweet aroma of chrysanthemum with the pu-erh tea leaves.
+This wonderful combination offers a cup of tea.

 Pu-erh tea leaves are grown in the Yunnan province of China.
-This lies very close to Tibet and is renowned by tea lovers worldwide as the heartland of pu-erh tea production.
-With warm rainy seasons and a high altitude, the Yunnan province offers the idyllic conditions for growing pu-erh tea leaves that are rich in flavour and mellowing qualities.
+This lies very close to Tibet and is renowned by tea lovers worldwide of pu-erh tea production. the Yunnan province offers the idyllic conditions for growing pu-erh tea leaves that are rich in flavour and mellowing qualities.

 When ordered from WellTea, you’ll receive your Chrysanthemum Ripened Loose Pu-erh Tea packaged in tea bags for your convenience.
 This tea also resteeps very well, allowing its smooth flavour to be enjoyed many times over.